Sign of times: MLB gives OK to electronic pitch calling - NewsBreak

 “A maximum of five receivers and one transmitter may be in any use at any given time,” MLB wrote in a five-page memorandum Tuesday to general managers, assistant GMs, managers and equipment managers, a copy of which was obtained by The Associated Press.

-A thin band tucked inside a cap allows the audio to be heard at an adjustable level, envisioned to be used by pitchers, second baseman, shortstops and center fielders.
+A thin band tucked inside a cap allows the audio to be heard at an adjustable level, envisioned to be used by pitchers, second basemen, shortstops and center fielders.

 “When changing pitchers, the manager shall provide a receiver to the replacement pitcher,” the memo said.